906Technologies/codetest1/readme.txt

-Alright here is a sample app I wrote up really quick it requires some polish and a new armor type.
+Alright here is a sample app I wrote up really quick it requires some polish and a features.

+Fork this repository and make some changes to the application.

-Here is a list of things I would like you to add.
+Here is a list of things I would like you to do.

 1. New armor type for shoulders and make sure that it can be equipped to your outfit.